 So, I made spaghetti and meatballs in casserole form.
 It’s easier to serve and fun to eat.
 Plus there is just something about baked pasta (and all of the accompanying cheese!) that makes it that much better.

-It’s a new twist on one of my childhood favorites and is sure to be one of Jax’s childhood favorites!
+It’s a new twist on one of my childhood favorites and is sure to be one of Little Dude’s childhood favorites!
 What are you favorite foods from childhood?